SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 - Now does significantly more damage against titans as well
 - No longer requires critical hits/weak point damage to hurt titans
 ### Car SMG
 - Applies knockback when hitting an entity.
-This effect is more noticeable on larger enemies, such as titans
+This effect is more noticeable on larger enemies, such as titans'
+### R-97
+- Causes enemies killed by it to explode
 ### Softball
 - Increased grenade explosion radius
 - Increased grenade explosion damage